Is it Legal to Drive with a Broken Wing Mirror?

 Despite the legal requirements concerning rearview mirrors, it is highly advisable to ensure that all three rearview mirrors are intact.

 Here at The Windscreen Company we would always recommend that any damage to your rearview mirrors, either caused by yourself or a third party, is repaired as soon as possible to avoid both potential accidents and legal action.

 We specialise in the providing affordable and reliable windscreen repairs and windscreen replacements to ensure your safety and the safety of your passengers as well as other road users.
-To find out more, or get a free quote, call us on 08009 981 068 or contact us using the form below.
+To find out more, or get a free quote, call us on Call us on 08009 981 068 or contact us using the form below.